 He also has the tendency to make odd similes, a trait seen in Fawful.
 Not to mention, they're both Dragon Ascendants.

 To some fans, however, he may also be partially an Expy of The Joker from Batman (whom coincidentially Kefka Palazzo, another character Dimentio acted as an expy of, also was an expy of).

 Faux Affably Evil: He seem like a decent and polite enough guy at a glance, but underneath he's completely heartless and has no respect for anyone, though but he's not enough of Jerkass to be considered a Smug Snake even when reveals his true colors.

-Knight of Cerebus: A rare case where a villain gets darker as the game progresses.
+Knight of Cerebus: A case where a villain gets darker as the game progresses.
 At first, Dimentio is as lighthearted and silly as the rest of Count Bleck's band.
-But as his plans and motives are revealed, he reveals himself to be viley and utterly psychopathic.
-And when is plan to remake the universe is foiled, he decides to destroy it all anyway out of sheer spite.
+But as his plans and motives are revealed, he reveals himself to be utterly psychopathic.
+And when his plan to remake the universe is foiled, he decides to destroy it all anyway out of sheer spite.